 Phase 3: Disappointment – For some retirees, the honeymoon phase is followed by a period of disappointment.
 The reality of retirement hits in.
 And the dreams they had before about retirement, aren’t the reality of their retirement right now.
 For them, retirement can feel disappointing and an anticlimax.
 These feelings can sometimes lead to depression.
 Most of the time, depression happens to retirees who didn’t prepare for retirement enough and didn’t fully know what retired life looked like.
 So that’s why it’s good that you’re taking the time for your retirement preparation.

 Phase 4: Reorientation.
 This phase is where retirees are actively developing ideas and move towards a more balanced life.
 You’re orientating, thinking, and exploring new routes.
 You take action to the life you want to live, and you plan fulfilling activities that align with your dreams, identity, and your purpose in life.
-To live a happy retired life is staying active with a combination of mentally, physically, and social activities and routines.
-And to get inspiration on how to stay active in retirement you can read my article here.
+To live a happy retired life is staying active with a combination of mental, physical, and social activities and routines.

 Phase 5: Stability – This is the stage of “retirement.”
 You’re not planning, preparing, and moving towards retirement; you’re living it and enjoying it.
 You’re satisfied and happy with who you are as a person, where you’re at in life, and you’re content with all the activities you’re doing in retirement.
 You’re feeling self-fulfillment.

-It’s essential in any phase to be pro-active and take charge instead of waiting for a situation to unfold.
+It’s essential in any phase to be proactive and take charge instead of waiting for a situation to unfold.
+You can read more about how to go through these phases and how to transition into retirement more smoothly in my helpful ebook: Five Steps To Happiness In Retirement.

 In western society, what you do is more important or gives you more status compared to who you are as a person.
 And working for 30+ years or more within a specific field or job position gives you an identity.
 Your job likely has become a big part of you, and you feel a sense of loss of your identity once you retire.
 So to be more mentally prepared for retirement is knowing or discovering your identity.